shhawkins/songwriter-wheel/task-prompts.md

 ---

-## Task 33: Display Song Duration
+## Task 33: Display Song Duration ✅ COMPLETED

-### Context
-It would be helpful for users to see the total duration of their song based on the BPM and time signature.

-### Your Task
+### Implementation
-Calculate and display song duration:
+- Added songDuration calculation using useMemo in App.tsx

-1. Calculate total beats from all measures
+- Calculates total beats from all measures across all sections
-2. Convert to time using BPM: `duration = totalBeats / (BPM / 60)`
+- Converts to time using BPM: duration = totalBeats / (BPM/60)
-3. Display in minutes:seconds format (e.g., "2:34")
+- Displays in MM:SS format in header with Clock icon
-4. Update in real-time as chords/measures are added/removed
+- Updates in real-time as tempo or measures change

-### Expected Outcome
-Users can see how long their song is in real time.

 ---